haha662/PKGBUILDs/README.md

 ## License

-All files in this repository all licensed under CC0, refer to `LICENSE` for more information.
+All files in this repository are licensed under CC0, refer to `LICENSE` for more information.